request-interop/interface/README.md

 The pre-PSR-7 versions of Aura, Cake, Code Igniter, Horde, Joomla, Klein, Lithium, MediaWiki, Nette, Phalcon, Symfony, Yaf, Yii, and Zend.
 See this [project comparison][] for more information.

-### How is RequestInterop different from PSR-7?
+### How is RequestInterop different from PSR-7 _ServerRequestInterface_?

-The short answer is that PSR-7 attempts to model HTTP messages, whereas RequestInterop attempts to model the PHP superglobals.
+In short:

+- _ServerRequestInterface_ attempts to model the incoming HTTP request message, plus application-specific context, with shallow and inconsistent immutability requirements.

+- RequestInterop attempts to model the PHP superglobals, provides no space for application context, and requires that readonly or immutable implementations to be deeply so.

 A longer answer is at [README-PSR-7.md][].

 ### How is RequestInterop different from the [Server-Side Request and Response Objects RFC](https://wiki.php.net/rfc/request_response)?